 E. ACES values representation from all segments of exempt employees.
 However, it is important to keep the ACES Board whole, at all times; otherwise, the representation function of the Board will be unduly diminished.
 Thus, employees who run for office have an ethical responsibility to ensure they can complete the full term of office.
 The minimum expectations are to ensure that the employment position held by the candidate is not already predetermined to expire before the end of their ACES term and those employees serving as ACES Board members will conduct themselves in a professional manner and refrain from engaging in behavior that would cause them to be terminated by the College.

 Section 3 – Representatives

 Up to four Representatives serve on the Board of Directors but are not officers.
 They serve as Chairpersons for the standing committees, hold meetings, provide monthly reports to the officers, and identify membership concerns.
-They are responsible for representing ACES and the College through participation on official committees such as, but not limited to, Meet and Confer, Benefits, and other work groups and task forces as assigned by the President.
+They are responsible for representing ACES and the College through participation on official committees such as, Benefits, and other work groups and task forces as assigned by the President.
 Representatives serve two-year, staggered terms.
 They will be elected in alternating years: two in one year and two in the next year.

 Section 4 – Standing Committees